mhalttu/SomaCMS/README.md

 Improvement ideas
 -----------------
+* Make the layout a bit more responsive
 * Add support for renaming files and folders
 * Implement better user management
 * Add version tracking for documents